zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

 ### DOUBLE-PREFIX-2
-The IP addresses of the NS are announced from both a larger prefix that include both NS IP.
+The IP addresses of the NS are announced from both a larger prefix that includes both NS IP.
 The addresses of one NS are also announced from more specific prefixes.